 Thinking about politics is what we do.
-This involves seeking and prizing the opportunity to make political choices consistent with human dignity.
-The effectiveness of this activity depends on a thoughtful combination of personal and societal purposes and the skills and information necessary to achieve these ends.
-Our programs provide an opportunity to think, participate, and acquire requisite skills for political action in a range of career preparations in international relations, public administration and policy, political consulting, and law.
+This involves making choices consistent with human dignity.
+The effectiveness of this activity is contingent upon a thoughtful combination of personal and societal purposes and the skill set and information context necessary to achieve these ends.
+Our program provides an opportunity to think, participate, and acquire the requisite skills and knowledge for political action in careers ranging from public administration and policy, law, political consulting, international relations, and teaching.